The Pisco and Pisco Route in Ica

 Bodega Vista Alegre is another famous Pisco winery known for its large-scale production in the country.
 It produces about 5 million liters of pisco each year.
 It aims for a more modern distillation process.

 This bodega is a family business founded in the XIX century by the Picasso Brothers who settled in the region around the 1850s.
-Besides offering the finest Piscos, it also offers high-quality wines.
+Besides offering the finest Piscos, it also provides high-quality wines.

 Finally but not least, we have Bodega Tacama, the first vineyard in South America, founded by Francisco de Carabantes in 1540.
 The Convent of San Agustín in Ica, a well-preserved colonial edifice, serves as the headquarters for this well-known winery.